xanthospap/iers2010/README.md

 ## TODO

 - [x] test compilation against c++17 (gcc)
-- [x] make a python script to check c++ version of each function against the published one
 - [x] the new version of dehanttidenl has a new example test case; use it!

-## Prerequisites

-None.
-This is a standalone library.
-Of course a C++ compiler is assumed!

 ## Bugs & Maintanance
 Xanthos, xanthos@mail.ntua.gr